 Read more about our timber frame and truss products, Frame & Truss

-Bretts also offer a total solution for steel construction, we utilise the latest technology to pre-fabricate house frames and trusses for residential and commercial applications.
-A building frame manufactured by Bretts from TRUECORE® steel is strong, straight and precise, won’t twist or warp over time and won’t catch fire.
-What's more it is termite and borer proof.
+Bretts also offer a total solution for steel construction, utilising the latest technology to pre-fabricate house frames and trusses for residential and commercial applications.
+A building frame manufactured by Bretts from TRUECORE® steel is strong, straight and precise; it won’t twist or warp over time and won’t catch fire.
+What's more, it’s termite proof.

-Our machinery is the newest and best on the market today providing efficient and effective framing solutions.
-The roll forming equipment we use is fully integrated with production software to ensure precision and accuracy during the production and assembly process.
+Our machinery is the latest and best on the market, providing efficient and effective framing solutions.
+The roll forming machinery we use is fully integrated with production software to ensure precision and accuracy during the manufacturing and assembly process.
 Our system is fully automated, which means no manual cutting or punching required, resulting in very simple frame assembly.

 Discover the Bretts advantage, we use the latest technology & knowhow to design & fabricate frame & trusses faster & cheaper.